Skip to main content

 To address these challenges, the police should provide accessible information to Black and minoritised survivors about referral pathways, including direct referrals to Black and minoritised services and refuges.
 Additionally, a trauma-informed approach and cultural competency training, including professional interpreting services, are critical to improve support for survivors.

-With the upcoming UK general election, there is an opportunity for political parties to commit to a ‘comprehensive whole-society approach’ to addressing VAWG focusing on the most marginalised.
-A coalition of over 70 organisations, including LAWA, published a joint manifesto in September 2023 outlining their priorities for the next government.
+With a new UK government in place, there is an opportunity for political parties to commit to a ‘comprehensive whole-society approach’ to addressing VAWG focusing on the most marginalised.
+A coalition of over 70 organisations, including LAWA, published a joint manifesto in September 2023 outlining their priorities for the new government.

 LAWA’s key recommendations include: